5 Downfalls of Handheld 3D Scanners for Reverse Engineering

 Handheld 3D scanners vs Non-mobile 3D scanners

-3D hand scanners work much the same way as non-mobile scanners.
-They have a thin blue band of light that works in conjunction with sensor cameras and probing software that is non-contact and non-destructive so it won’t damage the surface of the object you are scanning.
-Rather than being attached to a mechanical arm that moves over an object to collect data points, the handheld scanner must be operated by a human.
-The person using the scanner must stand at a distance from the object and scan the product at the same distance all around.
-Like the non-mobile scanners, handheld 3D scanners can collect data from very small objects to very large ones, but the handheld scanner will require much more time than non-mobile 3D scanners for large items.
+The technology that powers 3D hand scanners is very similar to that of non-mobile 3D scanners.
+A thin blue band of light works in conjunction with sensing cameras and intelligent software to collect data points from the object's surface without touching it our using destructive techniques.
+Rather than being attached to a mechanical arm that moves over an object to collect data points, a human must operate a handheld scanner.
+The person using the scanner stands at a distance from the object and scans the product at the same distance all around.
+Like non-mobile 3D scanners, handheld 3D scanners can collect data from very small to very large objects, but a handheld scanner will require much more time to scan a large item in its entirety.

 Reverse engineering and the inspection of mechanical parts have been made much more comprehensive and digestible since 3D metrology products have integrated blue light technology.
 Allowing light to probe the surface of an object as opposed to a touch probe means a much more thorough approach can be taken.

 Non-contact, automated metrology leads to more precise measurements and more detailed images because the cameras allow for higher resolution at higher speeds.
 Similarly, the software used allows for inspections that are only hours long as opposed to days long.
 Do handheld 3D scanners work as well as non-mobile scanners for reverse engineering, though?
 Accuracy and precision are crucial in order to obtain the most detailed scans that can then be deconstructed in proper proportions.
 Handheld devices fall prey to human fallibility, they lack precision and clarity and they can lead to more labor than is necessary.

 Handheld 3D Scanner Downside #1: Lack of precision